wkoszek/me/source/blog/2017-03-28-are-you-a-good-open-source-contributor.html.md

 > "Projects" on my desktop.
 I don't have that now, and the program crashes..

 This is good stuff.
-Once you become more advanced you'll start making your fixed.
+Once you become more advanced you'll start making your fixes.
 You'll go, clone the code, make a branch, make fixes, and commit the code.
 You'll then [make the pull request](https://www.koszek.com/blog/2017/02/18/making-pull-requests-that-merge/) to the original author.
 Explain why you made changes, and then maybe argue a little.
 Maybe a bit of back and forth.
 But in general: you'll get your code merged in for the benefit of future generations.

 This is good level to be at.
-You'll start to feel good here, since you'll start getting comfortable with the code, contacting unknown people around the world, fixing their code and complaining.
+You'll start to feel good here, since getting comfortable with the code is a good experience, since it gives you the control.
+You'll be contacting unknown people around the world, collaborating with them and fixing their code.

 Contributions sometimes are hit and miss.
 Not always will your changes be merged.
-But each time this happens, you feel good.
-You will get a spike of good feelings of accomplishment.
+That's fine.
+Each time this happens, you will feel good.
+You will get a spike of endorfins after your accomplishment.

 Well done.
 I think once you're here, it'll be inevitable to progress to the next stage: contributing your own inventions and programs.